Pyrdacor/freeserf.net/README.md

 The core is implemented as a .NET Standard 2.0 DLL.
 The renderer is also a .NET Standard 2.0 DLL and uses OpenTK for rendering.
 The sound engine is only implemented for Windows at the moment and uses the WinMM.dll with its WAVE and MIDI functionality.

-The main executable is a .NET Framework 4.6.1 project that depends on OpenTK and OpenTK.GLControl.
-It is easy to create another executable project with a different .NET version as the project only contains a Form, a GLControl and forwards input events.
+There are now two versions of the main executable.
+One (`Freeserf.net`) is a .NET Framework 4.6.1 project that depends on OpenTK and OpenTK.GLControl.
+The other one (`FreeserfNet`) is a netcore project that depends on OpenTK.NetStandard.
+It is easy to create another executable project with a different .NET version as the project only contains a basic OpenTK window and forwards input events.

 You can even implement your own renderer if you want.
 There are a bunch of interfaces in the Freeserf.Render namespace inside the core project that you can use for that.